|Surround Mono||1||-||1||may be||>=1|

 Consequently, the preferences of the stereo system drop.
 The listening area where the

 The stereo-effect area can be increased in many ways.
-One is to minimize the shifting of the location of the reproduced sound stage when the listener moves off the symmetry line.
+One way is to minimize the shifting of the location of the reproduced sound stage when the listener moves off the symmetry line.
 This can be done in different ways, one of which is to aim the loudspeakers as following:

-Multichannel Stereo Systems
+Multichannel Audio Systems

-Practically, room interiors may not be optimized for the loudspeaker layout and
+Practically, room interiors may not be optimized for the loudspeaker layout, and

 movement of some loudspeaker is needed.
 In this case, delay of some loudspeaker signals will be needed.